eddy862/COMP2042_CW/README.md

     - Level 4: User has to defeat a boss with multiple stages.
 The boss changes tactics and abilities with each stage.
         - Stage 1: Boss shoots projectiles at user.
         - Stage 2: Boss shoots projectiles at user and summons enemy planes.
+17. In Level 4, display prompt and play sound effect when boss changes stage.
+Change the boss's image and health bar when boss changes stage.

 ## Implemented but Not Working Properly
 1. When user pause the game, blur the current scene and display the buttons.
 However, the scene didn't recover to normal state when user resume the game.